Is the route well sign-posted?

 Can I have a drop bag?

 Yes.
 Drop bags will be transported from registration to the midway checkpoint so you can access fresh socks, preferred nutrition, your favourite teddy etc. Please don't go overboard here and keep your drop bag to a max of 25 litres.
 Be aware that drop bags can eat time very easily - the more you pack the more you faff!
-Drop bags will be transported to the finish line.
+Drop bags will be transported to the finish line after use at CP3.

 Are there cut-off times?

 Yes.
 In order to complete the route in the allotted 24 hours requires an overall average pace of approximately 3.4 miles per hour.
-Details of the checkpoint cut-off times will be published in the race briefing.
+Details of the checkpoint cut-off times can be found here.
 Runners who do not make the cut-off times will not be allowed to continue.
 It may sound brutal but it is necessary for the safe running of the event.

 What about sustainability?